cavaunpeu/willwolf.io-source/content/geopolitics/mackinder-on-ai.md

 ## Zooming out

-Though Mackinder's thesis is specific to 20th-century Continental Europe, I think there is a broader framework at play.
+Though Mackinder's thesis is specific to 20th century Continental Europe, I think there is a broader framework at play.
 Personally, I read Mackinder as saying the following:

 1. In the present day, there is a global hegemon.
 This hegemon is content, if haughty, with its place in the world.
 Modern history presented this hegemon with a task, a challenge, an "unclaimed space on which to plant its flags," and the hegemon did just that.